 Standing Hip Circles

-These look deceptively simple, but can be massively challenging.
-The key here is to make the movement come entirely from the hip socket doing the work.
-This means keeping the knees locked out and trying to not have any twisting from the hips, side leaning, or any deviation from neutral at all.
+These look deceptively simple but can be massively challenging.
+The key here is to move come entirely from the hip socket doing the work.
+This means keeping the knees locked out and trying not to have any twisting from the hips, side leaning, or any deviation from neutral.

 2-Step Kneeling Hip Stretch

-This stretch focuses on developing tension into the hip flexors and glutes in reciprocal manner.
-When in the half kneeling position, try to get the glute of the down leg to flex hard and drive into the hip flexor without letting the low back extend.
+This stretch focuses on developing tension in the hip flexors and glutes in a reciprocal manner.
+When in half kneeling position, try to get the glute of the down leg to flex hard and drive into the hip flexor without letting the low back extend.
 When in the pigeon pose on top of the knee, try to drive the knee into the floor to get the glutes to respond to the stretch reflex more effectively.
-Don’t forget to breathe either.
+Don’t forget to breathe, either.

-This is a solid way to start up a workout and work on improving hip internal and external rotation simultaneously.
-It’s a simple movement with some excellent carry over into many of the activities you would want to include in your workout, and can be scaled down by simply putting your hands on the ground behind you, and scaled up by doing something like this:
+This is a solid way to start a workout and simultaneously improve the hip internal and external rotation.
+It’s a simple movement with some excellent carry-over into many of the activities you would want to include in your workout and can be scaled down by simply putting your hands on the ground behind you and scaled up by doing something like this:

 You could even work into something like this if you’re feeling up for it:

 Butterfly Flow Hip Mobility